Gintautas Matulis

-Gintautas Matulis (born 6 December 1986) is a Lithuanian professional basketball player for Jurbarkas-Karys of the National Basketball League (NKL).
+Gintautas Matulis (born 6 December 1986) is a Lithuanian professional basketball player for Juventus Utena of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).
 He plays at the small forward position.

 Professional career

 Matulis spent the 2017–18 season with Nevėžis Kėdainiai in the Lithuanian Basketball League and FIBA Europe Cup.
 On 5 July 2018, he signed with Þór Þorlákshöfn of the Icelandic Úrvalsdeild karla.
 He left the team in November due to injuries after averaging 9.8 points and 5.0 rebounds in 4 games.

 On 13 June 2020, Matulis returned to Juventus Utena.

+On 17 July 2026, Matulis once again returned to Juventus Utena of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).

 Post-playing career

 On 13 April 2023, Matulis became the general manager of Juventus Utena.

 National 3x3 team

 As a member of the Lithuania men's national 3x3 team, Matulis won a bronze medal at the 2024 Summer Olympics and a silver medal at the 2022 FIBA 3x3 World Cup.